Nekos4Lyfe/TokenMixer/README.md

 The TokenMixer is an StableDiffusion extension for Automatic1111 and SD-Next for modifying embedding vectors and/or tokens.
 The TokenMixer consists of several modules in an integrated and adjustable interface.

-Disclaimer:

-- This extension is not compatible with ComfyUI yet (still need to write the UI for the custom_nodes)

 This extension is still an early-access version.
 Bug reports are welcome.
+Right now the main focus is on SDXL compatibility.

 If you have ideas/suggestions/questions about the user interface , please make a post under the "Issues" tab.